Tuesday, March 12, 2013

 Still making slow progress on my blanket.
 This is actually what my lap looks like right now as I'm writing this!

 And then I made dinner for Erik to celebrate a late Valentine's Day AND to celebrate him landing a job!
-I madejalapeno-cheddar scones and lentil soup with sausage, chard (I used kale), and garlic from Smitten Kitchen.
+I made jalapeno-cheddar scones and lentil soup with sausage (or soyrizo!), chard (I used kale), and garlic from Smitten Kitchen.
 Both were delicious, but I really loved the scones a lot.
 So much so that I might make a second batch in a few days!

 I also made toffee inspired by my friend Jenny's blog, Smitten with Snack, where she makes snack for her co-op housemates using recipes from the Smitten Kitchen cookbook.
 The toffee entry is here, and I used a general recipe online.
 You should check out her blog, but not when you're hungry because all the snacks look so delicious.